Campionnn/ADFK/README.md

 3. Install Tesseract OCR from above
 4. Optionally delete the precompiled memory_search.cp311-win_amd64.pyd file to automatically recompile yourself
 5. You will likely have to do step 4 if you aren't using Python 3.11.4
-6. Modify the `config.json` file to your settings
+6. Modify the `config.toml` file to your settings
 7. Run the script with `python main.py`